Why must you consider a global learning experience in 2018.

 Going beyond your comfort zone on a consistent basis makes you more responsible and resilient in the face of challenges.
 Such experiences also teach you a lot about how people from other cultures experience life and look at the world.

-The Clash of Cultures
+The Clash of Cultures.

-An international student who comes to a new country carries with them certain conventions about their own way of life and its inherent customs and social values.
+An international student who comes to a new country carries with them certain conventions about their own way of life.
+Also its inherent customs and social values.
 All these values come face to face with a new culture in the destination country.
 You may experience a clash of ideas and traditions.
 This ‘clash’ exposes you to a new worldview that may help them empathize and appreciate a different way of life.
 You encounter a new culture, immerse yourself in it and explore it in depth.
 This broadens your cultural horizons.

 Seeing the world with a new pair of eyes will also help you reflect on your own culture and values.
 You become more accepting and compassionate toward other communities.
 You become a more culturally aware citizen.